Does Feedback Alignment Work at Biological Timescales?: Related Work

 \section{Related Work}

-Related families of algorithms, such as contrastive Hebbian learning \citep{xie2003equivalence}, equilibrium propagation \citep{scellier2017equilibrium}, and other energy-based formulations \citep{hopfield1982neural,bengio2015early}, also instantiate continuous-time learning rules.
-These approaches rely on symmetric connectivity or two-phase equilibrium dynamics, which differ from the heterosynaptic two-signal rules that are our focus here.
-While our model shares the spirit of framing learning as a dynamical process, we restrict our focus in this work to error propagation style rules (FA, DFA, KP) and their continuous-time realizations.
+There has been significant interest in biologically plausible models of learning.
+Our focus here is on feedback-alignment–type algorithms, but many related frameworks have been explored.
+Continuous-time learning rules arise in contrastive Hebbian learning \citep{xie2003equivalence}, equilibrium propagation \citep{scellier2017equilibrium}, and broader energy-based formulations \citep{hopfield1982neural,bengio2015early}.
+Latent-equilibrium networks and related models derive neural and synaptic dynamics as gradient flows, enabling approximations to backpropagation (and backpropagation through time) through slow continuous dynamics \citep{haider2021latent,ellenberger2024backpropagation}.
+While these approaches take other perspectives of learning as dynamical evolution, we concentrate on error-propagation rules---feedback alignment (FA), direct feedback alignment (DFA), and Kolen–Pollack (KP)---and their continuous-time realizations.

+Biologically motivated approximations to backpropagation have also been surveyed extensively \citep{whittington2019theories}, including predictive-coding and dendritic-error models \citep{whittington2017approximation,sacramento2018dendritic}.
+These frameworks typically express neuronal dynamics in continuous time and define learning via locally computed error signals.
+Our work complements this literature by focusing specifically on weight-transport--free error-propagation algorithms and analyzing their formulation as coupled neural and synaptic ODEs in layered feedforward networks.

-Both neural ODEs~\citep{chen2018neural} and our neural differential-equation model cast network computation as a continuous-time dynamical system, replacing discrete layers/updates with ODE flows over time.
-In standard neural ODEs, parameters are fixed during the forward solve, and gradients are typically recovered by integrating an adjoint ODE backward in time~\citep{chen2018neural} or by differentiating through the solver~\citep{baydin2018automatic}.
-By contrast, our model couples learning and inference in one forward-in-time system: both neural states and parameters evolve by ODEs, with weights updated online via locally computed and propagated error terms.
+Continuous-time neural computation has also been studied in neural ODEs \citep{chen2018neural}, where network computation is expressed as an ODE over hidden states and gradients are obtained via adjoint methods or solver differentiation \citep{baydin2018automatic}.
+In contrast, we consider a single forward-in-time dynamical system in which both neural states and parameters evolve continuously, with weights updated online through locally propagated error signals.

-Concurrently, ``self-assembling’’ heterosynaptic circuits specifying four plastic synapses linking forward and feedback streams have been shown to match backpropagation on standard benchmarks~\citep{liao2024self}.
-A key insight from this line of work is that error-propagation rules such as feedback-style algorithms (FA, DFA, KP) can emerge without requiring explicit weight symmetry, and only using local rules.
-This further motivates our focus on these algorithms as being attractive candidates for biologically plausible and hardware-realizable learning.
+Recent work on heterosynaptic circuits has demonstrated that networks with local plasticity rules linking forward and feedback pathways can approximate backpropagation on standard benchmarks \citep{liao2024self}.
+These results further motivate feedback-style algorithms (FA, DFA, KP) as promising candidates for biologically grounded and hardware-compatible learning.